ChAndreas/chandreas.github.io/_posts/2019-04-06-aosp-android-reference-board.md

 3. Open a Terminal: On your host machine, open a terminal window.

-4. Verify Fastboot Connection: Run the following command to check if the device is recognized:
+4. Verify Fastboot Connection: Run the following command to check if the device is recognised:

 ```bash
 fastboot devices
 ```

-Flash the Images:
+**Flash the images:**

 ```bash
 sudo  ./device/linaro/hikey/installer/hikey960/flash-all.sh